 The pair went into business in 1922.
 The two had excellent society connections, as the heir to a title and son of a

 bishop respectively, they immediately found work.
-They also worked on a series of houses on the Isle of White estate of John’s father, Lord
+They also worked on a series of houses on the Isle of Wight estate of John’s father, Lord

 Mottistone, including the restoration and extension of Mottistone Manor.
 The two were inseparable in business as in their personal life –